Privacy Policy

 Finally, processing operations could be based on Art.
 6(1)(f) GDPR.
 This legal basis applies to processing operations which are not covered by any of the aforementioned legal bases, where processing is necessary for the purposes of the legitimate interests pursued by our company or by a third party, except where such interests are overridden by the interests, fundamental rights, and fundamental freedoms of the data subject.
 Such processing operations are permitted to us in particular because they have been specifically mentioned by the European legislator.
 In this respect, the legislator took the view that a legitimate interest could be assumed if the data subject is a customer of the controller (Recital 47 sentence 2 GDPR).

-22. Legitimate interests in the processing pursued by the controller or a third party pursued
+22. Legitimate interests in the processing pursued by the controller or a third party

 If the processing of personal data is based on Article 6 I lit. f GDPR, our legitimate interest is the performance of our business activities for the benefit of all our employees and our shareholders.